MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositiontranslatetransform3d-setoffsetz(idcompositionanimation).md

-This method fails if the <i>offsetZ</i> parameter is NaN, positive infinity, or negative infinity.
+This method makes a copy of the specified animation.
+If the object referenced by the <i>animation</i> parameter is changed after calling this method, the change does not affect the OffsetZ property unless this method is called again.
+If the OffsetZ property was previously animated, calling this method replaces the previous animation with the new animation.

-If the OffsetZ property was previously animated, this method removes the animation and sets the OffsetZ property to the specified static value.
+This method fails if <i>animation</i> is an invalid pointer or if it was not created by the same <a href="https://msdn.microsoft.com/081a14ed-c152-4e0a-b85b-1111d825ce53">IDCompositionDevice</a> interface that created the affected visual.
+The interface cannot be a custom implementation; only interfaces created by Microsoft DirectComposition can be used with this method.